orchetect/SwiftRadix/README.md

 This constructor returns an `Optional`, since if the string is not valid hexadecimal, the constructor will fail and `nil` will be returned.

-If no integer type is specified, the type will defult to `Int`.
+If no integer type is specified, the type will default to `Int`.

 ```swift
 Hex("FF")                 // Radix<Int>(255)?